SoftwareAG/c8y-docs/content/cockpit/working-with-exports.md

 - **Time range** - Select the time range for your export.
 By default, it's the same time range as configured in the widget's settings.
 - **Data scope**
-- **Export mode** - Two options are available (see **Differences between export modes** section below for details):
+    - **Export mode** - Two options are available (see [**Differences between export modes**](#differences-between-export-modes) section below for details):
         - Compact (selected by default)
         - Full
     - **Aggregation** - Only available when **Compact** mode is selected.
 The default value is the same as in the widget's configuration.
 Four options are available:
         - None
         - Minutely
         - Hourly
         - Daily
 - **File types** - Choose the file format for exporting data. **Microsoft Excel** is selected by default, with **CSV** as another option.
 You can select both types simultaneously.

 3. Click the **Download** button.
 The result depends on your chosen export mode:

 - If you selected **Compact** mode, all data will be exported to one file and downloaded directly by your browser.
 - If you selected **Full** mode, depending on the number of records to process, data will either be available in a single ZIP file (containing one file per **Data point**) or sent via email.

+See next section for all differences.

 ### Differences between export modes {#differences-between-export-modes}